swcarpentry/website/_posts/2017/02/2017-02-21-uf-program.md

 partnership will provide annual instructor training opportunities to grow the instructor community

-To continue support of what we consider to be the key parts of our success, we still need:
+To continue the rest of the key parts of our success, we still need:

 1. A UF department or institute to adopt the goal of informatics capacity building for the UF community.